SebLague/Chess-Challenge/README.md

 ## Rules
 * You may participate alone, or in a group of any size.
+* You may submit a maximum of two entries.
+  * Please only submit a second entry if it is significantly different from your first bot (not just a minor tweak).
+  * Note: you will need to log in with a second Google account if you want submit a second entry.
 * Only the following namespaces are allowed:
     * ChessChallenge.API
     * System